🏆 Best of Austin 2026: Veracruz All Natural wins Best Taco. Finalists: Cuantos Tacos, De Nada Cantina, Eldorado Cafe. Our guide → · All 246 →

 South Congress (SoCo)

-1BR: $1,500-2,200.
-The iconic Austin strip.
-Walking distance to boutiques, food trailers, live music.
-Premium rents for premium location.
-Limited inventory — older buildings and scattered new construction.
+The iconic Austin strip: walking distance to boutiques, food trailers, and live music.
+Premium rents for a premium location.
+Limited inventory of older buildings and scattered new construction.

 Search Strategy

 Start on Zillow, Apartments.com, and ApartmentList.
-Then check Facebook Marketplace and Craigslist (Austin has an active Craigslist).
-Drive neighborhoods you like — many small landlords only put signs out front.
-Locators are free (they get commission from the complex).
+Then check Facebook Marketplace and Craigslist (Austin has an active one).
+Drive the neighborhoods you like — many small landlords only put signs out front.
+Locators are free; they get commission from the complex.

 Use a Locator

-Austin apartment locators are free to you (the complex pays their commission).
+Austin apartment locators are free to you — the complex pays their commission.
 They know which buildings have deals, which to avoid, and can negotiate concessions.
-Good locators: Smart City, Austin Apartment Specialists, Apartment Experts.
+Good ones: Smart City, Austin Apartment Specialists, Apartment Experts.

 What to Check

-Electric bill history (summer AC can be $200+).
-Parking costs ($50-150/mo downtown).
+Electric bill history (summer AC can run $200+).
+Parking costs ($50–150/mo downtown).
 Flood zone (check FEMA maps).
 Package theft (ask about lockers).
 Noise (visit at night).
-Pest control history.
+Pest-control history.
 Reviews on Google, not just the complex website.

 Lease Negotiation

-Ask for: free month(s), waived admin fee, reduced deposit, parking included, early move-in.
+Ask for free month(s), a waived admin fee, a reduced deposit, included parking, early move-in.
 New buildings with low occupancy will deal.
-Renewals: push back on increases — turnover costs them $3,000+, so they'd rather keep you at a modest increase.
+On renewals, push back on increases — turnover costs them $3,000+, so they'd rather keep you at a modest bump.

 Getting Around

-Car is king (sorry).
-CapMetro buses are decent on major routes.
-MetroRail runs north (Leander to downtown).
-Scooters/bikes for short trips.
-Uber/Lyft widely available.
-I-35 and Mopac are congested 7-9 AM and 4-7 PM.
-Plan accordingly.
+A car is king (sorry).
+CapMetro buses are decent on major routes, and MetroRail runs north (Leander to downtown).
+Scooters and bikes work for short trips; Uber/Lyft are everywhere.
+I-35 and Mopac jam 7–9 AM and 4–7 PM — plan accordingly.

 Utilities Setup